La Loma Foods: History

 Loma Linda Foods was preceded by the Loma Linda Sanitarium bakery, officially named The Sanitarium Food Company, which began operations in 1905 in Loma Linda, California.
 The company under the name Loma Linda Food Company was created in 1933, at which time it opened a new production facility in La Sierra, near Riverside, California.

 The company's name was changed to La Loma Foods in 1989, and in 1989 the company sold its infant formula brand and line to N.V.
 Nutricia, a Dutch company.
 The Seventh-day Adventist Church sold the company to Worthington Foods of Ohio in 1990, and Worthington Foods was acquired by The Kellogg Company in 1999.
 The Kellogg Company sold the company to the Atlantic Natural Foods Company in 2015.

+In April 2025, Atlantic Natural Foods filed for Chapter 11 bankruptcy protection, blaming financial challenges and supply issues.

 Products

-Currently, Atlantic Natural Foods labels the La Loma products which they acquired from Kellogg's with both the Worthington and Loma Linda logo.
+Currently, Atlantic Natural Foods labels the La Loma products which they acquired from Kellogg's as Loma Linda.
 Products include: